SGM Degree / Materials Science and Engineering

 2006–2008: Tyco Waterworks – Test Facility Technician – Testing and development of new products in the field of drinking water distribution network control.

-Since 2008 – Testing and Measurement Manager – Solios Carbone – R&D, process expertise, and technical support for new projects in the field of carbon anode manufacturing for the primary aluminum industry.
+Since 2008 – Testing and Measurement Manager – Solios Carbone – R&D, process expertise, and technical solutions for new projects in the field of carbon anode manufacturing for the primary aluminum industry.

 Nicolas – 2009: Business owner in the recycling industry